ten tips to hold onto your warm leads

 "From day one, I seek to create a MAP (Mutual Action Plan) for success to help prospects/buyers reach their success goals.
 Creating this MAP early allows for touchpoints that prioritize alignment beyond simple check-ins," says Gabrielle Reyson, Senior Account Development Representative at UserGems.

-Nurture sequences are a series of emails sent to a lead to keep them engaged.
+Nurture sequences (also known as drip campaigns) are a series of emails sent to a lead to keep them engaged.
 They can include information about your product or customer success stories.

 Noah Bastien, Senior ADR at UserGems, is a big fan of using nurture sequences to keep leads engaged.
 “Periodically sending over useful emails or blog posts helps to make sure they don’t forget about what you have to offer.”